BergeSeen Trail H2: Rieder Hütte - Steinbach am Attersee

 - Refreshment stops available

-The crossing of the western Höllengebirge requires a sure footing and good physical condition, because it goes up and down several times.
-But the landscape that you walk through between the Rieder Hütte and the much visited Hochleckenhaus is truly unique.
-Along the way, on days with clear air, you can enjoy wide views of the mountains of the Salzkammergut.
+The crossing of the western Höllengebirge requires sure footing and good fitness, as it involves several ascents and descents.
+But the landscape you pass between the Rieder Hütte and the frequently visited Hochleckenhaus is truly unique.
+On clear days, you enjoy wide views of the mountain world of the Salzkammergut.

 Its highest point is bypassed on the right.
-Continue over the southwest ridge until just before the Pfaffengrabenhöhe (1,691 m).
-From there you now descend to the right through steep mountain pine slopes (and over 337 vertical meters) into the long Pfaffengraben.
-From this depression, sheerly overgrown by mountain pines, which divides the central from the western area of the Höllengebirge, you have to climb again over almost the same elevation distance until you meet the Schafluckensteig next to the inconspicuous Jägerköpfl (1,668 m).
-On the left you come through another mountain pine hollow to the Hochleckenhaus (1.572 m) 4:30h
+Continue along the southwest ridge to just before the Pfaffengrabenhöhe (1,691 m).
+From there, descend on the right through steep larch slopes (and over 337 meters of elevation) into the long Pfaffengraben.
+From this larch-covered valley dividing the central from the western part of the Höllengebirge, you have to ascend almost the same altitude again until you meet the Schafluckensteig beside the inconspicuous Jägerköpfl (1,668 m).
+To the left, you pass through another larch hollow to the Hochleckenhaus (1,572 m) about 4:30 h

-Continuing on trail no. 820/04/06, descend from the shelter to the west across the open slope of the Griesalm - water is collected here on the flat monopitch roof of the stable.
-At the nearby junction of the route to the Brennerin, turn right onto path no. 823, which leads down to the Antoniusbründl and the "Gatterl".
-To the left of the rock towers of the Adlerspitzen (1,241 m) you will reach the junction with the Valerieweg and thus stage 2 of the Salzkammergut Trail.
-On this route you will reach the Auboden hunting lodge on the left and Steinbach am Attersee (509 m).
-2:30 h
+Continuing on path nos.
+820/04/06, descend westwards from the shelter over the open slope of the Griesalm—water is collected here on the flat shed roof of the stable.
+At the nearby junction for the route to Brennerin, turn right onto path no. 823, which leads down to Antoniusbründl and the “Gatterl.”
+Left beside the rock towers of the Adlerspitzen (1,241 m) you reach the junction with the Valerieweg and thus stage 2 of the Salzkammergut Trail.
+On this route, turn left to Auboden-Jagdhütte and to Steinbach am Attersee (509 m).
+About 2:30 h

-- In alpine terrain, pay attention to the danger of falling rocks.
+Safety guidelines:- In alpine terrain, be aware of the danger of falling rocks.

-- Until early summer you can encounter steep snowfields or firn gullies - especially in icy conditions there is then an acute danger of falling and thus of death!
+- Until early summer, you may encounter steep snowfields or firn gullies—especially in icy conditions there is acute danger of falling and thus risk to life!

-- Due to storm damage, forestry work or construction work, individual sections of the trail may be temporarily difficult or impossible to pass.
+- Due to storm damage, forestry work, or construction, some trail sections may temporarily be difficult or impossible to pass.

-- Cows on the alp are often curious.
-Because they are mother cows, they develop a strong drive to protect their calves.
-Therefore, move quietly on cow pastures, keep at least 20 m distance to the animals and do not stroke calves under any circumstances!
-In case of threatening gestures (pawing, stamping) slowly move away backwards (do not turn your back).
-Dogs on a leash, they must not bark at cows or even chase them.
-In the event of an attack, it is essential to let them off the leash.
+- Cows on the alpine pastures are often curious.
+Due to cow-calf management, they develop a strong instinct to protect their calves.
+So move calmly on cow pastures, keep at least 20 m distance from the animals, and do not pet calves!
+If threatened (pawing, stamping), back away slowly (do not turn your back).
+Keep dogs on a leash; they must not bark at or chase cows.
+In an attack, you must definitely let them off the leash.

-For all stages you will need hiking or mountain boots with a treaded rubber sole as well as wind- and rainproof clothing.
+For all stages you need hiking or mountaineering boots with lug soles and wind- and rainproof clothing.

-A change of clothes and a small first-aid kit should also be in your backpack.
-How much food you pack depends on the number of stops you make.
+Spare clothes for changing and a small first aid kit should also be in the backpack.
+How much food you pack depends on the number of places to stop.
 In any case, you should take enough to drink.
 Telescopic poles are especially helpful when going downhill.

 further information: